Drop by Melissa’s blog.

 Continue reading on the Sisterhood of Suspense blog.

-Continue reading on Anna Dowdall’s blog.
+Continue reading on the Mysteristas blog.

-Today, I’m participating in a Sizzling Summer Reads party sponsored by The Romance Reviews.
-Along with six other authors, I’m offering a prize to one lucky winner.
-Scroll down here and look for my question:
+Today, I’m participating in an Anniversary Party sponsored by The Romance Reviews.
+Along with INSERT other authors, I’m offering a prize to one lucky winner.

-How many former students agreed to participate in the seance?
-(Note: You will get a clue)
+How many former students agreed to participate in the séance?

 Answer correctly and you could win an e-book of A Different Kind of Reunion.

-Continue reading on Kristina Stanley’s blog.
+Continue reading on the Just Romantic Suspense blog.